Loading your recommendations…

 Hispanic & Latino

-The Hispanic and Latino community in Durham has roots originating in 33 countries, each with distinct histories and cultures.
+The Hispanic and Latino community in Durham has roots originating in 33 countries, each bringing distinct histories, cultures, and traditions that make the Bull City richer, bolder and more itself.

-Rodridgo Dorfman is a native of Santiago, Chile, a Durhamite and a multimedia award-winning filmmaker, visual storyteller producer.
-In ¡FIESTA!
-Quinceañera, a six-part digital series, Dorfman used his craft to illuminate precious and diverse facets of the Hispanic community.
-This compelling series is just one story of Durham’s Hispanic community told directly from the storyteller, and this work continues through Nuevo South Magazine and The Center for the Nuevo South, where storytelling is belonging.
+Filmmaker Rodridgo Dorfman, a native of Santiago, Chile and proud Durhamite, captures this beautifully in ¡FIESTA!
+Quinceañera, a six-part digital series illuminating precious and diverse facets of the Hispanic community.
+His storytelling continues through Nuevo South Magazine and The Center for the Nuevo South, where storytelling is belonging.

-Step foot on our turf to hear the drums of Batalá Durham, an Afro-Brazilian drumline.
+Experience it for yourself: Step foot on our turf to hear the drums of Batalá Durham, an Afro-Brazilian drumline.
 Smell the aroma of handmade churros at Cocoa Cinnamon in Durham’s Lakewood neighborhood.
 Marvel at the fresh, hot tortillas as they come off the line at La Superior.
 Snag tickets to the Durham Bulls’ Hispanic Heritage night with players donned in Los Toros (Bull City) jerseys.
-Discover a destination that has no ethnic majority.
+Discover a destination that has no ethnic majority; where diversity isn't a talking point, it's the point.

 We wouldn’t have it any other way.